 The Weaver blinked, confusion etching lines into his bloodied face.

-An arrow burst through one side of his skull and out the other, punching through bone and brain with surgical precision.
-The snow beneath him turned crimson, a dark halo spreading beneath his fallen body.
+With a sound like a wet fruit being split, an arrow burst through one side of his skull and out the other, punching through bone and brain with surgical precision.
+His body went rigid for a moment, then slumped forward, lifeless.
+The snow beneath him turned a deep, dark crimson, a grim halo spreading around his fallen form.

-Arius's gaze pierced through the chaos of the battlefield, his eyes narrowing as he tracked the shot's origin...there, amidst the chaos Dana lowered her bow, her form already melting back into the fray.
+His gaze pierced through the chaos of the battlefield, his eyes narrowing as he unerringly tracked the shot's origin... there, amidst the swirling melee near a broken wagon, Dana lowered her bow, her form already melting back into the fray.

-"Pity," Arieus mused, looking down at the corpse.
+"Pity," Arieus mused aloud, looking down at the freshly made corpse.
 "We were having such a lovely conversation."

 "Time to end this farce."